Mathics3/mathics-scanner/README.rst

 This repository really contains two things:

-* extensive tables describing WL symbols and operators their properties
+* extensive tables describing WL symbols, operators, and their properties
 * a tokenizer or scanner portion for the Wolfram Language.

-With respect to the first item, there is a commented YAML that contains a full set of translation between:
+With respect to the first item, there are two commented YAML files that contain a full set of translation between:

 * Wolfram Language named characters,
 * Unicode/ASCII equivalents and Unicode and WL code-points,
 * AMSLaTeX equivalent names,
 * Operator name (if symbol is an operator),
+* Operator arity (if an operator)
 * Operator precedence (if an operator)
+* Operator associativity (if an operator)
 * Keyboard escape sequences for the symbol

 Uses